drabarlow/BNS-2002_phylogeny1_git/index.md

 - Evolutionary history of a single locus
 - (not always an actual gene)
-- Any recombining genome has multiple loci, each with its own gene tree
+- Each locus has its own gene tree
 - Easy to calculate using genetic data (often sequences)
 - Historical reliance on mitochondrial DNA
-- Gene trees may differ
+- Gene trees may differ among loci
   - **incomplete lineage sorting**
   - **admixture**